-Although devoted primarily to publishing English-language haibun, this quarterly journal does have a number of essays and interviews that are listed on this page.
+Although devoted primarily to publishing English-language haibun, this quarterly journal does have a large archive of essays and interviews that are listed on this page.

-An online seasonal almanac categorizing many of the "season words" (kigo) used in haiku poetry.
-The page was edited by William J. Higginson and forms a part of the larger Renku Home site.
-The selection of seasonal words was made by Kenkichi Yamamoto and translated by Kris Young Kondo and William J. Higginson.
-Part of the Renku Home site, which also contains other material written primarily by Higginson, although the page has not been updated recently.
+An online seasonal almanac -- last updated in 2005 and showing its age -- that categorizes many of the "season words" (kigo) used in haiku poetry.
+The page was edited by William J. Higginson and forms a part of the larger Renku Home site, which also dates back to 2007.

-A site (relocated from its original location in cyberspace because of Hurricane Katrina) managed by David G. Lanoue, professor of English at Xavier University of Louisiana, in New Orleans.
-The site offers a searchable archive of 7,700 of Issa's haiku, each dated and accompanied by romanized versions of the Japanese.
+A site managed by David G. Lanoue, professor of English at Xavier University of Louisiana, in New Orleans.
+The site offers a searchable archive of 10,000 of Issa's haiku, each dated and accompanied by romanized versions of the Japanese.
 An "advanced search" function also provides access to an archive of comments on the haiku.
-A section called "About Issa" contains relatively detailed biographical information; there is also a short introduction to haiku generally and a students' section meant to acquaint learners with basic principles and practices.
+A section called "About Issa" contains a short biography and timeline.

-Very short introductions to ten famous haiku poets written by haiku poet Yotsuya Ryū.
+Very short introductions to ten famous haiku poets written by haiku poet Yotsuya Ryū, dating back to 2000.
 Bashō and Buson are the only premodern poets to receive pages of their own.